arzwa/py-adhore/README.md

    must have species IDs as prefixes
 4. One can choose to just generate the configuration files for I-ADHoRe without running it, simply omit the `--run` flag.
+5. Note that if you're using OrthoFinder, you may want to add the singleton genes in `Orthogroups.UnassignedGenes.tsv` to the `Orthogroups.tsv` file before using with py-adhore, otherwise you will ignore all genes that are in singleton gene families.

 ### Visualization